Shiba Inu vs Shetland Sheepdog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shiba Inu has a typical lifespan of 13-16 years, while Shetland Sheepdog lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Shiba Inu is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Shiba Inu is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Shetland Sheepdog faces its own health challenges including Eye Conditions, Genetic Conditions, Other Concerns.
 Shiba Inu has 2 documented predispositions compared to 3 for Shetland Sheepdog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health